prataprc/prataprc.github.io/_posts/2013-05-18-blog-with-pagd.md

 script and as long as you are inside virtual environment the command will be available via `$PATH`.

-`creating my blog layout`
+**creating my blog layout**

-One of the first thing that we do when using `pagd` is to create a layout
-- in this case a layout implemented by `pagd.myblog` plugin.
+One of the first thing that we do when using `pagd`is to create a layout, in this case a layout implemented by `pagd.myblog` plugin.
 The name of the plugin is `myblog` which comes pre-packaged with Pagd, hence we address it as `pagd.myblog`.